Governance

 In order to regulate our global promotional activities, we have included an ethics code for marketing in the “Anti-monopoly and Anti-competitive Behavior” Chapter of the Global Compliance Code.
 We have also established Global Regulations for Compliance with Competition Laws.
 Additionally, we provide guidance on competition laws in our global compliance training.

 For activities in Japan, we have formulated the Sysmex Promotion Code.
-In fiscal 2023, we held training sessions using case studies regarding the promotion code for sales divisions at 36 locations and also conducted compliance training for general employees.
+In fiscal 2024, we held training sessions using case studies regarding the promotion code for sales divisions at 65 departments and also conducted compliance training for general employees.

 Sysmex has established a “Tax Strategy” in the Global Compliance Code approved by the President with the aim of increasing tax-related transparency.
 We will appropriately pay taxes according to the spirit of the law and contribute to the economic development of each country and region where we pay taxes.
 In transactions with foreign affiliates, we appropriately calculate transfer prices and pay taxes in the relevant countries in accordance with the OECD Transfer Pricing Guidelines and the transfer pricing laws of such countries.
 We will not transfer created value to lower tax jurisdictions, such as tax havens, only to gain a tax advantage or engage in inappropriate tax planning that is not consistent with our business purposes by abusing a tax system that lacks substance.